 No deduction generally is allowed for fines or penalties paid to the government for violation of any law for amounts paid or incurred before the enactment date of the Act (i.e., before December 22, 2017).

 For amounts paid or incurred on or after December 22, 2017, all payments to, or at the direction of, a government or governmental entity in relation to the violation of any law or the investigation or inquiry by such government or entity into the potential violation of any law are nondeductible, unless such payments constitute restitution or are paid to come into compliance with the law and are identified as such in the underlying court order or settlement agreement.

 An amount paid, directly or indirectly, to any person that is a bribe, kickback, or other illegal payment is not deductible.

-For tax years beginning before January 1, 2022, corporations can continue to elect under Section 174 to expense all research and experimental (R&E) expenditures that are paid or incurred during the tax year or to defer the expenses for 60 months.
+For tax years beginning before January 1, 2022, corporations can elect under Section 174 to expense all research and experimental (R&E) expenditures that are paid or incurred during the tax year or to defer the expenses for 60 months.
 Taxpayers also can make a special election under Section 59(e) to amortize their research expenditures over 120 months.
-A portion of the research expenditures may qualify for a research tax credit that is described in section N.5 below.
+A portion of the research expenditures may qualify for a research tax credit that is described in section O.5 below.

 The IRS in July 2014 finalized regulations under Section 174 that are considered taxpayer favorable.
 The final regulations address several issues related to whether the subsequent sale or use of tangible property created through research is deductible, clarify the depreciable property rule, clarify that integration testing could qualify as an R&E expense, provide a definition of ‘pilot model,’ and introduce the ‘shrink-back’ rule concept to the Section 174 context.
 The final regulations were not affected by the Act.